-Activities relating to the Privacy Act during the majority of the reporting period were the responsibility of the Strategic Leader of Business Integration, who had been designated by the Chair and CEO of the Board as the Coordinator from 1 April 2012 through 31 January 2013.
-Effective 1 February 2013, the Chair designated the Secretary of the Board as the Coordinator.
+Activities relating to the Privacy Act during the reporting period were the responsibility of the Secretary of the Board who had been designated by the Chair and CEO of the Board as the Coordinator.
 Organizationally, the Access to Information and Privacy (ATIP) team resides within the Office of the Secretary and Regulatory Services Team.